robjustice/Apple3/Titan2/Readme.md

 048b        4c 62 fa    jmp $fa62 ; jmp A2 reset
 ```

 Now to patch this in some how.
+I did start down disassembling the Selector Emulation installer, but did not finish this completely.
+That needs some more time to code support in for the the Titan card.
+So I parked this one, and looked for a simpler way to get it going.

-The approach I took was to copy and rename the three selector files for the standard emulation disk to create a set for the Titan card.
+The approach I then took was to copy and rename the three selector files for the standard emulation disk to create a set for the Titan card.
 ```
 SOS.INTERP     -> SOS3P2.INTERP
 APPLE2.INTERPS -> APP3P2.INTERPS